skellis46/slipbox/improvisation and the threshold of the self.md

 This is a description of being on the other side of the threshold.
 But the paradox is that it precedes the separation of subject and object.
 It is not a state.
 Duality is the state.

-- benevolent indifference vs non-judgement:
-> Sooner or later Consciousness comes to see the difference between its own openness, its own Presence, which welcomes all things into itself with benevolent indifference, and a mind which, by definition, sees differences and yet has imposed on itself a straitjacket of ‘nonjudging.’
-Such ‘non-judging’ comes from fear and confusion.
-It is not the true, benevolent indifference of Presence.[@spira-2008-transparency]

 ## References